lVlyke/stellar-mod-loader/README.md

 # Installation

-To install Starfield Mod Loader, simply download the latest release from the [releases page](https://github.com/lVlyke/starfield-mod-loader/releases) and extract the archive to a folder of your choice.
+To install Stellar, simply download the latest release from the [releases page](https://github.com/lVlyke/stellar-mod-loader/releases) and extract the archive to a folder of your choice.

 **Note:** [7-Zip](https://www.7-zip.org/) is required to be installed in order to add mods that use RAR archives.

-# Using Starfield Mod Loader
+# Using Stellar

 > **Quick Links:**
 > * **Profiles**